Position Trading

 Frequently Asked Questions

-▶How is position trading different from investing?
+▶How is position trading different from swing trading?

 Position Trading is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Position Trading is influencing current positions.